-For over 100 years, The New York Times Neediest Cases Fund has provided direct assistance to children, families and the elderly in New York.
+For more than 100 years, The New York Times Neediest Cases Fund has provided direct assistance to children, families and the elderly in New York.
 As one of the seven beneficiary agencies of The New York Times Neediest Cases Fund, Catholic Charities Brooklyn and Queens continues to help thousands in need.
-The New York Times will publishes articles appearing daily through January 24, 2014, featuring inspiring stories of those who have been helped.
+The New York Times publishes articles appearing daily from November through February each year, featuring inspiring stories of those who have been helped.

 Without the continued support of The New York Times Neediest Cases Fund, many would be without the help they so desperately need.
 Contributions from supporters like you ensure the continuation of this Fund and, more importantly, the survival of our programs and services for children, youth, adults, seniors, the developmentally disabled, and the mentally challenged or isolated.

 Below are stories from the 2016-2017 campaign, which runs in the Metro Section of The New York Times daily from Nov.
 13, 2016 through Feb.
 3, 2017, of individuals helped through Catholic Charities Brooklyn and Queens who’ve courageously shared their stories.

 A 'Do It' Kind of Woman Waits for the Strength to Get Back to Being Herself